 Reflected, to some degree, in individual shares within the S&P. And here’s the dilemma.
 We have to be patient and wait for the next move to show itself before we commit.

 Fake moves may also occur that dummy one way and go another.
 Part of the joy of trading.

-For those not familiar with charts in different time frames this can be odd.
-The 5 minute chart immediately above is the S&P price movement throughout a single day shown in 5 minute bars.
+For those not familiar with charts in different time frames, this can be odd.
+The 5-minute chart immediately above is the S&P price movement throughout a single day shown in 5-minute bars.
 In other words, the chart immediately above is the price movement within the very last, rather small, bar of the top chart above.

 We made money from the market going down.
 I’m not saying from this that I’m favouring the S&P market going down, just that for that part of the day we had a 60% chance of the market dropping.
 So we took it.
-Our exit was (in this time frame) at a major support level.
+Our exit was (in this time frame) at a significant support level.

 You will notice from the chart above that after we took the trade we dropped to, what I would call, a minor support level.
-We were in nice profit, and then the market turned back up again.
+We were in profit, and then the market turned back up again.

 A swing is something an inexperienced trader finds hard to manage.
 An inexperienced trader jumps ship too soon.
 Our target was major support.
 However, we had to see our profits build – go back to zero – and then build again, as we roller coaster our way to our target exit point.